rajesh-06/CPP/README.md

-Unfortunately, the document provided does not contain complete step-by-step solutions for all the questions.
-However, I can provide detailed step-by-step solutions for the remaining questions based on standard mathematical techniques.
-Let's go through them:

----

 ### **Question 1(c): Tangent to a Curve**
 **Question:** Write the point where the tangent to the curve \( y^2 - x^2 + 2x - 1 = 0 \) is parallel to the \( x \)-axis.